BartlettJE/statsresdesign/docs/09-BayesHypo.md

 To follow along to this chapter and try the code yourself, please download the data files we will be using in [this zip file](data/09_data.zip).

-Credit for sourcing three of the data sets goes to the <a href="https://sites.google.com/view/openstatslab/home?authuser=0" target="_blank">Open Stats Lab</a>Open Stats Lab and its creator Dr. Kevin McIntyre.
+Credit for sourcing three of the data sets goes to the <a href="https://sites.google.com/view/openstatslab/home?authuser=0" target="_blank">Open Stats Lab</a> and its creator Dr. Kevin McIntyre.
 The project provides a great resource for teaching exercises using open data.

 ## The Logic Behind Bayesian Inference {#bayes-logic}